Market Impact: A Systematic Study of the High Frequency Options Market: Fair Pricing

 \section{Fair Pricing}

-In this section we deal with the fair pricing condition of our option metaorders.
-First of all let us define the $\mathcal{S}$-WAP ($\mathcal{S}$ weighted average parameter) of a metaorder $\omega$ as the quantity defined by
+In this section we deal with the fair pricing condition of our options metaorders.
+First of all let us define the $\mathcal{S}$-WAP (sensitivity weighted average parameter) of a metaorder $\omega$ as the quantity defined by